BastianAsmussen/CPL/README.md

 - `:` - Declare a variable with a type. (e.g. `let x: i32 = 5`)
 - `fn` - Declare a function.
 - `if` - Declare an "if" statement.
-- `elif` - Declare an "else if" statement.
+- `else if` - Declare an "else if" statement.
 - `else` - Declare an "else" statement.
 - `switch` - Declare a "switch" statement.
 - `case` - Declare a "case" statement.